justinhorner/InterviewCodingStudies/readme.md

 # Interview Coding Studies

-This is a solution that holds classes (and related unit test classes) for coding puzzles / questions from LeetCode.
+This is a solution that holds classes (and related unit test classes) for coding puzzles / questions.

 ## Median of Two Sorted Arrays